 Try restarting the game to see whether this has resolved your issue.

-If your operating system is out of date, then you may be encountering an issue that’s already been addressed in a recent update.
+If your operating system (be it Windows, macOS or Linux) is out of date, then you may be encountering an issue that’s already been addressed in a recent update.
 It’s usually a good idea to check that your operating system is up to date.

 Your graphics card drivers are vital to the Steam experience, so if your drivers are out of date, then your Steam games may encounter a range of issues.
 Even if your video hardware exceeds a game’s requirements, outdated drivers can still affect your game’s performance.